AllWize/allwize/examples/sensor-hcsr04/README.md

 Shows how to use an ultrasonic HC-SR04 to send data about distance to a target.

 The HC-SR04 is a 5V digital sensor.
-If you are using the Allwize K1 you must set the sensor power jumper to 5V and connect your sensor to the digital grove connector (the one closer to the USB connector).
+If you are using the AllWize K1 you must set the sensor power jumper to 5V and connect your sensor to the digital grove connector (the one closer to the USB connector).
 The connect the white cable to the ECHO pin and the yellow one to the TRIG pin in the HC-SR04.